czaloom/EmbeddedML/README.md

-# EmbeddedML for the STM32 Platform
+# EmbeddedML
-### Implementation of Embedded Machine Learning on the STM32 Platform

-This repository is aimed at promoting development solely on the STM32 (or similar platforms) for other development paths see the core EmbeddedML library.
+### A Neural Network Library for Embedded "Edge" Devices

 **EmbeddedML** was first created to be an alternative to the limited options available for Artificial Neural Networks in C. It is designed to be efficient without sacrificing ease of use.
-It is meant to support students as well as industry experts and it is built to be expandable and straightforward to manipulate.
+It is meant to support students as well as industry experts as it is built to be expandable and straightforward to manipulate.

+## EXAMPLES

-## GETTING STARTED WITH SENSORTILE
+### GETTING STARTED
+  - Two examples are provided to show how a simple application could use embeddedML in a learning task.
+  	* XOR
+  	* XOR-AND

-### Examples
+### SENSORTILE
   - Learning Orientation Based on Accelerometer Data
       * [Video](https://youtu.be/phoKZ6RlKD0) of performance on STM's SensorTile
   - Learning the XOR-AND Gate